solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

    {{< /tab >}}
    {{< /tabs >}}

-2. Verify that Gloo Edge can access AWS Lambda via your AWS credentials.
+2. Verify that Gloo Gateway can access AWS Lambda via your AWS credentials.
 In the `spec.aws.lambdaFunctions` section of the output, verify that the `echo` Lambda function is listed.
    ```sh
    kubectl get upstream -n gloo-system aws-upstream -o yaml
    ```

 3. Create a VirtualService resource containing a `routeAction` that points to the AWS Lambda upstream.
-Note that this resource directs Gloo Edge to route requests directly to the Lambda upstram, but does not manipulate the JSON response.
+Note that this resource directs Gloo Gateway to route requests directly to the Lambda upstram, but does not manipulate the JSON response.
    ```yaml
    kubectl apply -f - <<EOF
    apiVersion: gateway.solo.io/v1